This post may contain affiliate links. Please see our disclosure policy.

 - Puree tomatoes.
 Place the diced tomatoes (or salsa) in a small food processor or blender and blend until smooth.
 Set aside to use for the spaghetti.

 - Brown meat.
-Brown the meat and diced onion until cooked through, crumbling the meat into bite-sized pieces as it cooks.
-Remove from the heat and drain off any grease, if needed.
+Add the ground beef (or turkey or chicken) and diced onion to the pan, and brown over medium-high heat, until cooked through, crumbling the meat into bite-sized pieces as it cooks.
+Once fully cooked through, remove the pan from the heat and drain off any grease, if needed.

 - Bring the mixture to a boil.
-Add taco seasoning, pureed tomatoes, tomato sauce, and water, and bring to a boil.
+Add taco seasoning, pureed tomatoes, tomato sauce, and water to the meat mixture and bring to a boil over medium-high heat.

 Recipe Modifications

-- Meatless Mexican Spaghetti: Omit the ground meat and onion from the recipe.
-Begin the recipe by bringing the taco seasoning, tomato sauce, diced tomatoes, and water to a boil.
-Stir 1-2 cans of drained and rinsed black beans or pinto beans into the spaghetti before adding cheese.
+- Meatless: Omit the ground meat from the recipe.
+Begin the recipe by sautéing the onion in a bit of oil to soften.
+Then, add the taco seasoning, tomato sauce, diced tomatoes, and water, and bring to a boil.
+Stir 1-2 (15-oz) cans of drained and rinsed black beans or pinto beans into the spaghetti before adding cheese.

 - Optional Additions: Stir in frozen corn kernels or canned beans (drained and rinsed) before topping with cheese.
 Add diced bell peppers or minced jalapeños to the beef mixture along with the onion.